Allaman/knowledge.rootknecht.net/pages/01.home/shell/.revs/20181109-194110/item.md

 * Interactive shells source `~/.zshrc`
 * Login shells source `~/.zprofile` and `~/.zlogin`

-## Types of shells

-1. Interactive

-	Interactive means that the commands are run with user-interaction from keyboard, so the shell can prompt the user to enter input.

-1. Non-interactive

-	The shell is probably run from an automated process so it can't assume if can request input or that someone will see the output.

-1. Login

-	Means that the shell is run as part of the login of the user to the system.
-Typically used to do any configuration that a user needs/wants to establish his work-environment.

-1. Non-login

-	Any other shell run by the user after logging on, or which is run by any automated process which is not coupled to a logged in user.

 ## Convert all files in the directory to unix line endings

 ```bash